How to Survive Long Flights in Economy

 The bottom line on ways to survive long-haul flights in economy

-Tips like dressing comfortably, keeping hydrated, eating well and getting some sleep will go a long way to making sure you start off your trip right.
+Long flight tips like dressing comfortably, keeping hydrated, eating well, and getting some sleep will go a long way to making sure you start off your trip right.

 More plane travel tips